-7.17 I2C-bus serial I/O controllers
+7.18 I2C-bus serial I/O controllers

-The LPC2361/2362 each contain three I2C-bus controllers.
+The LPC2387 contains three I2C-bus controllers.

-The I2C-bus is bidirectional, for inter-IC control using only two wires: a serial clock line (SCL), and a serial data line (SDA).
+The I2C-bus is bidirectional, for inter-IC control using only two wires: a Serial CLock line (SCL), and a Serial DAta line (SDA).
 Each device is recognized by a unique address and can operate as either a receiver-only device (e.g., an LCD driver) or a transmitter with the capability to both receive and send information (such as memory).
 Transmitters and/or receivers can operate in either master or slave mode, depending on whether the chip has to initiate a data transfer or is only addressed.
 The I2C is a multi-master bus, it can be controlled by more than one bus master connected to it.

-The I^2C -bus implemented in LPC2361/2362 supports bit rates up to 400 kbit/s (Fast I^2C -bus).
+The I2C-bus implemented in LPC2387 supports bit rates up to 400 kbit/s (Fast I2C-bus).